 given (fed or injected) during an abortion storm to prevent

 further losses.
 Chlorotetracycline is FDA-approved for this

-in the feed or mineral during the last third of pregancy may
+in the feed or mineral during the last third of pregnancy may

 help to prevent abortions caused by toxoplasmosis.

 The best way to maintain a healthy flock is to maintain a closed

 flock.
 Once the genetics of the ewe flock has been established,